Counting subgroups via Mirzakhani's curve counting: Introduction

 See Figure \ref{fig:SC_conv}, which appears before Theorem \ref{thm:general counting thm}, illustrating the convergence of $m_\eta^L$ in this theorem.

 As a corollary to Theorem \ref{thmintro:2}, we have \begin{corintro}[See Corollary \ref{cor:counting eta}] For any positive homogeneous continuous function $F\: \SC_K(\gS) \rightarrow \RRR$, we have

 Furthermore, $F$ needs only to be positive on $\GC_K(\gS)$, not necessarily over all of $\SC_K(\gS)$. \end{corintro} The last assertion can be deduced from the fact that the functional $\Area$ is positive on $\SC_K(\gS)\setminus \GC_K (\gS)$ and maintains $\Map (\gS )$-invariance (see Remark \ref{rem:counting and area} for detail).
 The length functional $\ell_\SC =\ell \circ \B$ satisfies the condition of $F$.
-With a small modification, $\eta$ can be replaced with $J$ in Corollary \ref{corintro3} (see Corollary \ref{cor:count general subgroups}).
+With a small modification, $\eta$ can be replaced with the formal weighted sum $a_1[H_1]+\cdots +a_m[H_m]$ in Corollary \ref{corintro3} (see Corollary \ref{cor:count general subgroups}).